Claremont McKenna College

 Key Highlights

-- ✦Known for its robust curricular focus on government, economics, finance, and international relations.
+- ✦Specialized liberal arts focus on government, economics, public affairs, finance, and international relations.

-- ✦A proud member of the esteemed seven-college Claremont Colleges consortium, offering expanded resources.
+- ✦Part of the renowned Claremont Colleges consortium, offering expanded academic and social opportunities.

 - ✦Home to the Robert Day School of Economics and Finance, offering a master's program in finance.